-Mark Kearney is British Heart Foundation Professor of Cardiovascular and Diabetes Research and clinical cardiologist with an interest in the natural history and new treatments for patients with heart failure.
+Mark Kearney is British Heart Foundation Professor of Cardiovascular and Diabetes Research and clinical cardiologist with an interest in the mechanisms underlying diabetes related heart disease and the natural history and new treatments for patients with heart failure.
 His research group includes members with a wide range of skills addressing the link between diabetes and cardiovascular disease.
 Within ten years over 500million people will suffer from type 2 diabetes which we now know is a disease of the large and small blood vessels.

 Our laboratory is exploring the mechanistic link between endothelial function and insulin resistance.

 Witte KK, Drozd M, Walker AM, Patel P, Kearney JC, Chapman S, Sapsford RJ, Gierula J, Paton M, Lowry J, Cubbon RM.
 Mortality reduction associated with beta-adrenoceptor inhibition in chronic heart failure is greater in patients with diabetes mellitus.
 Diabetes Care (With attached editorial)

 Heywood NJ, Cordell PA, Yeun Tang K, Makova N, Yuldasheva NY, Imrie H, Viswambharan H, Bruns AF, Cubbon RM, Kearney MT, Wheatcroft SB.
 Insulin like growth factor binding protein (IGFBP)-1 could through its RGD domain improve glucose and insulin sensitivity.
 Diabetes 2017